GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/cluster.md

 ```

+!!!
+Warning
-- As I mentioned before, redis communications are not encrypted, but using a solution such as stunnel is relatively easy.
+    As I mentioned before, redis communications are not encrypted, but using a solution such as stunnel is relatively easy.
 Please see [how to do this here.](https://redislabs.com/blog/using-stunnel-to-secure-redis/)

+!!!
+Note
-- Redis can also be configured for HA and failover with multiple methods utilizing [Sentinel](https://redis.io/topics/sentinel) or [Redis-cluster](https://redis.io/topics/cluster-tutorial)
+    Redis can also be configured for HA and failover with multiple methods utilizing [Sentinel](https://redis.io/topics/sentinel) or [Redis-cluster](https://redis.io/topics/cluster-tutorial)

 ### 5. Modify JSON entries